-Trump Sued For “Unprecedented Constitutional Violations” By D.C.
-And Maryland
+Trump Sued By D.C.
+And MD For "Unprecedented Constitutional Violations"

 Racine and Frosh accuse Trump of violating anti-corruption clauses in the Constitution by failing to properly distance himself from his business empire and accepting millions in payments and benefits from foreign governments since becoming president.

 This is linked to the fact Trump maintained ownership of his company after entering the White House.